jesuswasrasta/KataSupermarket-workshop/README.md

 * implement a new offers system that lets us apply new pricing rules:
   * 3 x 2 offers (pay 2, get 3)
-  * combo offers (eg. buy 3 apple and you will obtain an additional pear)
+  * combo offers (e.g. buy 3 apple, and you will obtain an additional pear)

 * implements the cash payment system
 * implements the credit card payment system
-  * the goverment stopped producing 1 and 2 cents coins; every bill/invoice has to be rounded to the nearest multiple of 5, even if paid with debet/credit card
+  * the government stopped producing 1 and 2 cents coins; every bill/invoice has to be rounded to the nearest multiple of 5, even if paid with debet/credit card
   * we have to manage the cancellation of a product, because it is damaged or the customer decides to return it (e.g. it costs too much and he didn't realize it)

 ...[to be continued]...